modo-studio/framework-oriented/index.md

 ![Core Framework](/assets/images/core.png)

 Core is the framework at the bottom of the stack.
 It's the responsible for providing the frameworks in upper levels with tools that they need to build their features.
-A few examples of these tools coulud be:
+A few examples of these tools could be:

 - A client to interact with your product API.
 - A store for persisting and retrieving data from the disk or a database.